rkyzk/ecopost/README.md

 - If no input was made or only spaces are entered, a note will say, 'Please enter at least one field.'
 - If no match was found, a note will say, 'No matching results found'

-### Notes on other pages
+### Notes on Other Pages
 - “Become a Member” (sign up page), “log in” and “sign out” pages were taken from allauth.
 - The pages were styled with my own css to match other pages.
 - Line 42 in login.html was modified in order to display a note:
   'Email admin@ecopost.com if you've forgotten your password.' since setting a system to reset passwords is beyond this current project.

-### Notes on form validation
-- I used crispy forms and its validation system will display messages if the form is not valid.

-**"Write Stories" and "Update Post" pages**
-- If the title or the content, or both are empty, and ‘save’ or ‘submit’ button is clicked, the validation error message will say, ‘Please fill out this field’ for the first required field that’s left empty.
-- Since Post model requires the title to be unique, if an existing title is entered, a validation message will say, ‘Post with this Title already exists.’

-**Comment form on “Detail Page” and on “Update Comment” page**
-- If form is submitted while the body of the comment is empty, the validation error message will say, ‘Please fill out this field.’

 ### Access Control
 **By Desgin**
-- Only logged-in users will see links to ‘Write Stories,’ and ‘My Page,’ so other users can’t get to the page via links.
+- Only logged-in users will find links to ‘Write Stories’ and ‘My Page’ in the navigation bar so other users can’t get to the page via the links.
 - Update and Delete buttons for posts and comments appear only if the user is the writer of the posts or of the comments.
 Others can’t get to update pages or delete posts and comments through buttons.
 - Update and Delete buttons for posts will appear only if the posts are in draft states (before submission).